AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning

 Eventually, supposing that the prompts of target task information, planning format requirements, and the question are all combined as $\mathcal{S}$, the responsibilities of each sub-agent can be defined as:

-where $\tau^r$ and $\alpha^r$ represent the thought and action of the reflection process respectively, and $\mathcal{H}$ is the planning history after finishing the answer.
+where $\tau^r$ and $\alpha^r$ represent the thought and action of the reflection process, and $\mathcal{H}$ is the planning history after finishing the answer.
 The trajectories can be reorganized based on the responsibilities above and fed to the \textsc{Meta-Agent} for self-differentiation.
 Our differentiation is a parameter-efficient fine-tuning process to achieve resource-efficient learning.
+We give examples of the training data for each sub-agent in Appx.~\ref{app:training_data_example}.
 Particularly, for each sub-agent, we train a specific LoRA \cite{lora}.

-\paragraph{Group Planning.} After obtaining the task-specific sub-agents, any new question is processed through group planning among the sub-agents to achieve the desired outcome.
-Once the tool name $\alpha_t^m$ generated by the \textsc{Plan-Agent} is triggered at time $t$, the \textsc{Tool-Agent} is roused to determine the parameters $\alpha_t^p$ transferred to the specific tool.
+\paragraph{Group Planning.} At inference time, once the tool name $\alpha_t^m$ generated by the \textsc{Plan-Agent} is triggered at time $t$, the \textsc{Tool-Agent} is roused to decide the parameters $\alpha_t^p$ transferred to the specific tool.
 The return result of the tool is treated as the observation $o_t$ and handed to the \textsc{Plan-Agent}.
-After the collaboration between the \textsc{Plan-Agent} and \textsc{Tool-Agent} finishes with a prediction, the \textsc{Reflect-Agent} comes on the stage to reflect on the history and provide a reflection result contained in the reflection action $\alpha^r$.
-If the reflection result indicates that the prediction is correct, the whole planning process concludes.
+After the collaboration between the \textsc{Plan-Agent} and \textsc{Tool-Agent} reaches a prediction, the \textsc{Reflect-Agent} comes to reflect on the history and provide a reflection result contained in the reflection action $\alpha^r$.
+If the reflection result indicates that the prediction is correct, the whole planning process ends.
 Otherwise, the \textsc{Plan-Agent} and \textsc{Tool-Agent} will continue the planning based on the reflection information.
-The specific sequence of the group planning process can be referred to the trajectory example on the right side of Figure~\ref{fig:method}.
+The specific sequence of the group planning process can be found in the example on the right of Fig.~\ref{fig:method}.